Hodgenville in Larue County, Kentucky — The American South (East South Central)

 * Heritage Trail *

-1809 — Abraham Lincoln born at Sinking Spring Farm, in present-day Larue County, Kentucky.
+1809 Abraham Lincoln born at Sinking Spring Farm, in present-day Larue County, Kentucky.

-1816 — Lincoln family moved from Kentucky.
+1816 Lincoln family moved from Kentucky.

-1841 — Abraham Lincoln visited his friend Joshua speed at Farmington, the Speed family plantation, in Louisville, Kentucky.
+1841 Abraham Lincoln visited his friend Joshua speed at Farmington, the Speed family plantation, in Louisville, Kentucky.

-1842 — Abraham Lincoln married Mary Todd of Lexington, Kentucky.
+1842 Abraham Lincoln married Mary Todd of Lexington, Kentucky.

-1860 — Abraham Lincoln elected President of the United States in November.
+1860 Abraham Lincoln elected President of the United States in November.

-1865 — Abraham Lincoln assassinated at Ford’s Theatre in Washington, D.C.
+at Fords Theatre in Washington, D.C.

 Erected by Kentucky Historical Society.

 Location.
 37° 34.433′ N, 85° 44.425′ W. Marker is in Hodgenville, Kentucky, in Larue County.
-Marker is on Lincoln Blvd (Kentucky Route 210) north of West Main Street (Kentucky Route 2426), on the left when traveling south.
+It is on Lincoln Blvd (Kentucky Route 210) north of West Main Street ( Route 2426), on the left when traveling south.
 Located on the North side of 'Lincoln Square' - downtown Hodgenville, Kentucky.
 Touch for map.
 Marker is in this post office area: Hodgenville KY 42748, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Two Miles South of this town Abraham Lincoln was born ... (a few steps from this marker); Abraham Lincoln - As - A - Boy Statue (within shouting distance of this marker); Courthouse Burned (within shouting distance of this marker); Larue County / County Officials --- 1843 (within shouting
+At least 8 other markers are within walking distance of this marker: Two Miles South of this town Abraham Lincoln was born ... (a few steps from this marker); Fire of 1914 (within shouting distance of this marker); Abraham Lincoln - As - A - Boy Statue (within shouting distance of this marker); Courthouse Burned (within shouting distance of this marker); Hotels & Hospitality (within shouting distance of this marker); Larue County / County Officials --- 1843 (within shouting distance of this marker); Hodgenville Christian Church

-Photographed By Courtesy:: Ginger L. Drenning, September 5, 2012
+Photographed by Courtesy:: Ginger L. Drenning, September 5, 2012

 5. Photo from Marker